-This unit examines health and wellbeing as a concept with varied and evolving perspectives and definitions.
-It takes the view that health and wellbeing are subject to a wide range of contexts and interpretations, with different meanings depending on individual perspective.
-As a foundation to the understanding of health, students should investigate the World Health Organisation's (WHO) definition and explore other interpretations.
-They learn that 'wellbeing' is a complex combination of all dimensions of health, characterised by an equilibrium in which the individual feels happy, healthy, capable and engaged.
+In this unit, students explore health and wellbeing as a concept with varied and evolving perspectives and definitions.
+As a foundation to their understanding of health, students investigate the World Health Organization's (WHO) definition and other interpretations.
+They also explore the fundamental conditions required for health as stated by the WHO, which provide a social justice lens for exploring health inequities.